mekline/lookit-data-processing/scripts/README.md

 - You can stop using launchctl unload ~/Library/LaunchAgents/com.lookit.update.plist.
 - You can see the output and any errors in autoSync.err and autoSync.out.

-- To start also sending emails, will need to add the line python reminder_emails.py --study physics --emails all to updateLookit.sh

-- (I have also now set up a weekly job that just sends the feedback-only emails as needed)

 ### Local data storage overview

 .env file defines:
 - Video directory (where raw videos live)